plaguss/reducto/docs/command_line_interface.rst

 .. option:: -o, --output <OUTPUT_FILE>

    Full path for the report to be written.
-Defaults to the current working directory, and the file named would be named reducto_report.json
+Defaults to the current working directory, and the file would be named reducto_report.json

 .. option:: -h, --help